 I resented--as he’s said in his blog post about what he learned—that the pendulum had swung too far.
 I felt like I was holding up the world on many fronts—kids, work, guidance for him, strength for him, strength for all of us—and I was about to collapse from the weight of it all.
 He admits he “lost his mojo,” and ultimately found it again during our separation.
 He took jobs he had never had to consider before that would be the equivalent of what I did when I nannied and did manual labor-type work.
 In his words, he needed to grow up and take charge of his career.

 It’s interesting when I think about the juxtaposition of what we were both going through.
 It’s common for childhood sexual abuse survivors to become over achievers and accommodators.
 This means that most live their lives—or commonly into their forties when all of the subconscious stuff starts to break open—caretaking and doing the right thing all the time.
 That’s what I did.
-When I met the match that lit the bonfire of April 2014, I had unknowingly come to the end of my rope.
-I was tired of being the one who handled it all perfectly and with grace.
+When I met the match that lit the bonfire of April 2014, I had unknowingly come to the end of my rope on top of unknowingly, unconsciously attracting a man who would in essence, replicate the abuse I endured as a child (psych professionals call it wounded attachment).
+Honestly, I was tired of being the one who handled it all perfectly and with grace.
 Growing up is exactly the OPPOSITE of what I needed to do.
 I apparently needed to run free, make mistakes, and channel my inner teenager, like I’d never really done.
 I had to heal a lot of subconscious wounding and programming that I didn’t even know existed.
 I still do, but without the implosion of 2014, I don’t think I would have gotten to this place as quickly as I have.
 And I don’t think Scott would be where he is today, in his career and in life in general.

 And some phoenix may rise from these ashes but the fire comes first